 10. Test other similar ad formats

-All these tips are focused on popunder traffic, but many can be applied to other ad formats.
+These tips focus on popunder traffic, but many can be applied to other ad formats.
 If you find yourself with a bunch of profitable popunder campaigns, the best you can do besides scaling to other traffic sources or geos is to test them with different ad formats.

 Web push notifications and inPage push traffic have a similar quality, so if you feel like you could learn something new, you can quickly move there and capitalize on your current funnels.
 Please don’t do it too fast, though, one step at a time.
 You don’t want to lose all your profits testing in other sources and lose focus.

 I hope these tips will help you be a better pop traffic marketeer.
 If you’re interested in testing pop traffic check out RichAds and see if there’s a coupon available to get started.